yixuanx/mymarkets/README.md

 # My markets:
 ## Summary:
-In the AI era, be prepared for the ai leading tech for serving business...
+In the AI era- be prepared for the ai leading tech for serving business...

 ## Codes /contacts: